felangel/mason/packages/mason_logger/README.md

   // Ask for user confirmation.
   final likesCats = logger.confirm('Do you like cats?', defaultValue: true);

+  // Prompt for any number of answers. final programmingLanguages = logger.promptAny(
+    'What are your favorite programming languages?', );

+  logger.info(
+    'You chose the following languages: $programmingLanguages', );

   // Show a progress message while performing an asynchronous operation. final progress = logger.progress('Calculating');
   await Future<void>.delayed(const Duration(seconds: 1));